music dictionary : As - As

 assurément(French) certainly

-assurer la gestation de(French) manage
+assurer la gestation de(French) to manage

 Assureur(French m.) insurer